AntonioPrimera/bapi/readme.md

 Routes, Front-End, UI, UX etc.), the business logic makes sure that the workflows specific to the application are run in a reliable way.

-##Why BAPIs?
+## Why BAPIs?

-If you have ever developer an application, you know that the logic tends to get more complicated with each functionality you add and with each user requirement.
+If you have ever developed an application, you know that the logic tends to get more complicated with each functionality you add and with each user requirement.

 In order to be able to rely on the previously written bits of business logic whenever using